mlilley/appledouble/README.md

 # AppleDouble

-Assists in the removal of AppleDouble files from non-mac filesystems.
+Assists in the removal of AppleDouble files from non-macOS filesystems.
 Intended to be used in conjunction with `find`, `appledouble` filters for only actual AppleDouble files (by checking their contents), thereby reducing the likelihood of a false positive over using `find` alone.

 Specifically, `appledouble` filters for files that:
 1. have names prefixed with "`._`".